Session Name: Increasing the Value of New Domains in the Secondary Market

 Best city for conferences: Las Vegas, NV, of course.

 Describe your company and how long you have been there.

 Rightside is a vertically integrated domain name services company.
-We sell domain names through Enom's vast reseller network and through name.com and also operate 40 new TLD names including .news, .live, .video, .social, and .rocks.
+We sell domain names through Enom’s vast reseller network, as well as through name.com.
+We also operate 40 new TLD names including .news, .live, .video, .social, and .rocks.

 What can attendees look forward to during your session?